Universe: Age and expansion

 Assuming that the Lambda-CDM model is correct, the measurements of the parameters using a variety of techniques by numerous experiments yield a best value of the age of the universe at 13.799 ± 0.021 billion years, as of 2015.

-Over time, the universe and its contents have evolved; for example, the relative population of quasars and galaxies has changed and space itself has expanded.
-Due to this expansion, scientists on Earth can observe the light from a galaxy 30 billion light-years away even though that light has traveled for only 13 billion years; the very space between them has expanded.
-This expansion is consistent with the observation that the light from distant galaxies has been redshifted; the photons emitted have been stretched to longer wavelengths and lower frequency during their journey.
-Analyses of Type Ia supernovae indicate that the spatial expansion is accelerating.
+Over time, the universe and its contents have evolved.
+For example, the relative population of quasars and galaxies has changed and the universe has expanded.
+This expansion is inferred from the observation that the light from distant galaxies has been redshifted, which implies that the galaxies are receding from us.
+Analyses of Type Ia supernovae indicate that the expansion is accelerating.

 The more matter there is in the universe, the stronger the mutual gravitational pull of the matter.
 If the universe were too dense then it would re-collapse into a gravitational singularity.
 However, if the universe contained too little matter then the self-gravity would be too weak for astronomical structures, like galaxies or planets, to form.
 Since the Big Bang, the universe has expanded monotonically.
-Perhaps unsurprisingly, our universe has just the right mass–energy density, equivalent to about 5 protons per cubic metre, which has allowed it to expand for the last 13.8 billion years, giving time to form the universe as observed today.
+Perhaps unsurprisingly, our universe has just the right mass–energy density, equivalent to about 5 protons per cubic meter, which has allowed it to expand for the last 13.8 billion years, giving time to form the universe as observed today.

 There are dynamical forces acting on the particles in the universe which affect the expansion rate.
 Before 1998, it was expected that the expansion rate would be decreasing as time went on due to the influence of gravitational interactions in the universe; and thus there is an additional observable quantity in the universe called the deceleration parameter, which most cosmologists expected to be positive and related to the matter density of the universe.
 In 1998, the deceleration parameter was measured by two different groups to be negative, approximately −0.55, which technically implies that the second derivative of the cosmic scale factor $\ddot{a}$ has been positive in the last 5–6 billion years.